Personal protective equipment and the coronavirus outbreak

 PPE and the coronavirus outbreak On almost a daily basis, much of the coronavirus related news focuses on the lack of suitable personal protective equipment (PPE) available to NHS staff and other carers.
-Whilst there are clearly issues with the supply of such equipment, employers in other sectors, as well as the NHS and care [...]
+Whilst there are clearly issues with the supply of such equipment, employers in other sectors, as well as the NHS and [...]

 The Coronavirus Job Retention Scheme (The Furlough Scheme), and the benefits and implications for employers In these unprecedented times, all businesses are facing major challenges to their ongoing viability.
 Every day we read of well-respected names that are entering administration or "closing their doors", even though the Government has announced huge support packages to assist [...]